gabrielangelo/revelo-wallet/README.md

 ```
-3. Set PROJECT var in Makefile to your virtualenv name (<env_name> above), after this, set VENV var to directory name of your virtualenv:
+2. Set PROJECT var in Makefile to your virtualenv name (<env_name> above), after this, set VENV var with the directory name of your virtualenv:
 ```
 PROJECT := <env_name>
 VENV := ~/.virtualenvs
 ```
-4. Installation:
+3. Installation:

 ```
 $ make setup
 ```

-5. Start the server:
+4. Start the server:

 ```
 $ make run
 ```

-The site will be available on <http://127.0.0.1:8000>.
+The site will be available on <http://localhost:8000>.

 ## REST API Docs